-Lupus is an autoimmune disease that attacks healthy body tissues.
+Lupus is an autoimmune disease which attacks healthy body tissues.
 It’s usually managed with corticosteroids and NSAIDs, which can all cause a number of side effects with long-term use.

 Hence, lupus patients often look for complementary treatments for controlling their symptoms.

 It makes sense: The most common symptoms that patients with lupus have to deal with are inflammation and pain, and cannabis is known for being especially effective at fighting both.

 What is lupus?

 The term “lupus” dates back to the 13th century and comes from the Latin word for wolf since its most recognizable symptom (face rash) looks like a wolf’s bite.

 Lupus occurs when the immune system becomes overactive and cannot tell the difference between viruses, bacteria and healthy tissues.
 That’s when it starts to produce large amounts of antibodies that attack healthy organs.

 Both genetic and environmental factors play a role in developing this disease.

 Women are nine times more likely to suffer from lupus than men—90 percent of patients are women.
 The disease is also more common in those with African, Chinese, or Caribbean heritage.

 Lupus usually starts to develop between the ages of 14 and 45, but it can happen anytime.

 Besides SLE, there are other types of this disease: Discoid lupus erythematosus, subacute cutaneous lupus erythematosus, neonatal lupus, and drug-induced lupus.